 Deciding who is responsible for cleaning mould and repairing any resultant damage depends on how the mould appeared in the first place.

-Generally, if the mould is a result of problems with the property (e.g. a leaking roof, or water damage found around a bathroom from leaking pipework) it is the property manager/owner’s responsibility to clean the mould and make any necessary repairs.
+If mould is a result of problems with the property (for example, a leaking roof, or water damage caused by leaking pipework), it is the property manager/owner’s responsibility to address the mould and make any necessary repairs.

-If the tenant causes the mould they are responsible for cleaning it and paying for any damage caused.
+If the tenant has caused the mould to appear (for example, by allowing steam to build up in a bathroom without proper ventilation and/or regular cleaning), they are responsible for cleaning it and paying for any damages that the mould has caused.